Fair Pay for Hours Worked

 Jesus wanted to impress upon the minds of people that God is a rewarder of all them who follow Him no matter when they begin; the promise to them is the same as it was to the first.

 The very first workers did not know how much the householder had promised to pay the later workers.
 So "when the first came, they supposed that they should have received more."
 (Mathew 20:8) Of course, they had worked there all day in the vineyard and expected greater compensation.
 It did not happen.
-The first workers received a penny just like the workers who worked for one hour.
+The first group of workers received a penny just like the group of workers who labored for one hour.

 Jesus goes on to say that "they murmured against the goodman of the house, saying, 'These last have wrought but one hour and thou hast made them equal unto us, which have borne the burden and heat of the day."
 (Matthew 20:11-12)